 To verify an applicant’s identity, the identity referee must:

 Further information to assist you with completing the form can be found here.
-You must complete this process to enable your enrolment into the New Zealand Diploma in Enrolled Nursing programme.
+You must complete this process to enable your enrolment into the NZ Diploma Enrolled Nursing programme.

 Your first clinical placement will take place in the greater Dunedin area.
 Subsequent clinical placements may be in the greater Otago area such as North, South or central Otago or Timaru.
 It is your responsibility to ensure you have access to transport to and from your clinical placement, public transport may not be available to match your rostered duty.